 How a Go Boston Card Can Save You Money on Your Massachusetts Vacation ...

-If you’re a family taking a Massachusetts Vacation in 2006 and interested in saving money while visiting all the top tours and attractions in the area, then you owe it to yourself to check out the Go Boston Card.
+If you’re a family taking a Massachusetts Vacation and are interested in saving money while visiting all the top tours and attractions in the area, then you owe it to yourself to check out the Go Boston Card.

 Now let’s talk a bit about getting around and where to stay…

 Massachusetts has a rich network of interstates and highways to get you around quickly.

 Yes it’s true, driving around on Massachusetts vacations, particularly the Boston area is a challenge.
 And during the summer, getting over the bridges to Cape Cod on a Friday evening, is about as much fun as having a root canal.